These DIY Velvet Pumpkins Are the Perfect Cozy Fall Accent

-Elevate the look of faux pumpkins with rich velvet, then pile them into a centerpiece, onto a mantel, or around your front porch for a gorgeous autumnal display.
+Elevate the look of faux pumpkins with rich velvet, then pile them into a centerpiece, onto a mantel, or around your front porch for a gorgeous autumn display.

-Velvet is the perfect fabric for fall.
-It's soft, warm, and comes in tons of rich colors.
-Plus, it looks just as good in your home as it does in your wardrobe.
-Elevate the look of store-bought foam pumpkins with a simple DIY project that brings velvet's plush texture to your fall decor.
+Cozy and warm, velvet is the perfect fabric for fall.
+It provides a beautifully soft texture while making colors appear especially rich, and the textile looks just as good in your home as it does in your wardrobe.
+This season, elevate the look of store-bought foam pumpkins with a simple DIY project that brings velvet's plush texture to your fall decor.

-This fall craft is easy and budget-friendly, but the end result looks very high-end.
+This fall craft is easy and budget-friendly, but the end result looks high-end.
 Get started by picking out velvet fabric in your favorite hue, or choose a few different autumnal colors such as orange, olive green, mustard yellow, or red to create a colorful fall arrangement.
-Then purchase foam pumpkins in various sizes to make over.
+Then purchase foam pumpkins in various sizes and shapes to use for the base.
 After that, it's as simple as following our how-to instructions.
-So go ahead, curl up by the fire, make a cozy drink, and get ready to craft.
+So gather your supplies, make a cozy drink, and get ready to craft.

 What You Need